-Every woman deserves to wake up to the sweet song of a blue bird, and this 3.087 carat, G-color, VS-2 clarity diamond from the Brian Gavin Blue collection sings beautifully… trust me, this diamond will talk to her from the moment she opens the box, and it will never stop singing its song, which is rich and vibrant, with sparkling tones that are crisp and bright!
+Every woman deserves to wake up to the sweet song of a blue bird, and this 3.087 carat, G-color, VS-2 clarity diamond from the Brian Gavin Blue collection sings beautifully.
+Trust me, this diamond will talk to her from the moment she opens the box, and it will never stop singing its song, which is rich and vibrant, with sparkling tones that are crisp and bright!

-I also know that the optical symmetry of this diamond is top notch, because it was produced on the same production line as the Brian Gavin Signature Diamonds.
-Optical symmetry is a critical factor for creating visual performance, or what we call the “sparkle factor” of a diamond.
+I also know that the optical symmetry of this diamond is top-notch because it was produced on the same production line as the Brian Gavin Signature Diamonds.
+Optical precision is a critical factor for creating visual performance.
+Consequently, that’s what we call the “sparkle factor” of a diamond.

 Thankfully, I don’t have to guess about the optical symmetry of this diamond, thanks to the images of the diamond which Brian Gavin provides on the diamond details page, which show it as seen through an ASET Scope, and an Ideal Scope.

-And the sharp contrast of the arrows pattern shown in the clarity photograph above, is a clear indication that this diamond exhibits great light return!
-The black arrows are created by the camera lens reflecting off of the eight pavilion main facets which are located on the underside of the diamond, which will be replaced by the shadow created by your head when you look at the diamond.
+And the sharp contrast of the arrows’ pattern shown in the clarity photograph above, is a clear indication that this diamond exhibits great light return!
+The black arrows are created by the camera lens reflecting off of the eight pavilion main facets, which are located on the underside of the diamond, which will be replaced by the shadow created by your head when you look at the diamond.

 The inclusions within this diamond are all minimal, and will not be visible without magnification.
 The inclusions are indicated as being crystals, which are small diamond crystals which were trapped within the larger diamond crystal as it formed; small feathers; and a natural, which is part of the original “skin” of the diamond, and which is located along the girdle edge of the diamond, where it will not be of any consequence.